 The Parsonage Inn, Grand Rapids

-If it’s called The Parsonage Inn, there must be parsons, right?
-Two of ‘em.
+If it’s called The Parsonage Inn, there must be parsons- two of ‘em.
 Deb and Steven Koster opened their bed and breakfast in Grand Rapids’ historic Heritage Hill neighborhood in 2017.
 Stroll to Wealthy Streets shops and restaurants — upscale pub food, Mexican, Eastern European meets Mediterranean… so many good choices.
-Avoid downtown Grand Rapids parking hassles by walking the mile or so to cultural and other attractions.
+Avoid downtown Grand Rapids parking hassles by walking the mile to cultural and other attractions.

-Like most B&B innkeepers, the Kosters continuously improve their hospitality and home, such as sidewalk and patio pavers in 2019 and the addition of two more guest bathrooms in early 2020.
+Like most B&B innkeepers, the Kosters continuously improve their hospitality and home, such as sidewalk and patio pavers in 2019 and adding two more guest bathrooms in early 2020.

 Steven is an experienced genealogist, so if you’re stuck in tracing your family’s history, stay at The Parsonage Inn, and ask Steven your questions.